FAQs

 What is the financial security of policies issued by pacific indemnity?

-Standard & Poors have affirmed the financial strength rating of Insurance Australia Limited at AA-
+Standard & Poors have affirmed the financial strength rating of Insurance Australia Group at AA-

 What experience do the pacific indemnity underwriters have with professional indemnity?